Chef Dennis

 • Add the garlic to the pan, stirring it into the onions, and cook for one minute.

-• Add the heavy cream and fresh thyme to the pan, mixing to incorporate, and let the mixture come up to a simmer.
-Taste the onion gravy and reseason as needed with salt and black pepper (you can use light cream or whole milk if you prefer).
+• Add the heavy cream and fresh thyme to the pan.
+Mix to incorporate, and let the mixture come up to a simmer.
+Taste the onion gravy and reseason as needed with salt and black pepper.

 The gravy will continue to thicken, and if it gets too thick or it starts to separate, add a little water to the pan as needed.